 Any employee who serves 8 hours of jury duty in any 1 day must be deemed to have worked a legal day's work, and an employer cannot require the employee to work in excess of those 8 hours.

-Employees discharged in violation of this provision may sue for up to 10 weeks' wages, plus attorneys' fees (CT Gen. Stat.
+Employees discharged in violation of this provision may sue for wages, plus attorneys' fees (CT Gen. Stat.
 Sec.
 51-247a).

 Court appearance.
 An employer may not discharge, threaten, penalize, or coerce an employee who obeys a legal subpoena to appear before any court in the state as a witness in any criminal proceeding (CT Gen. Stat.
 Sec.
 54-85b).

 Victims of crimes and family violence.
 Employers may not discriminate against crime victims for attending court proceedings and participating in police investigations relating to that crime.

 They also may not be discriminated against for having a restraining or protective order issued on their behalf.